alfjl/42HN_ft_containers/README.md

 ## Learnings

 I learned how to really use the C++ references [cplusplus.com](http://www.cplusplus.com/) and [cppreference.com](https://en.cppreference.com/), how to read the STL source code and see the difference (and historic development) between different C++ generations.
 It also showed me the lineage from C to C++, and how these two languages are connected internally.
-Further, I gained a deeper understand of the inner workings of STL containers and supporting structures, such as, how iterators work.
+Further, I gained a deeper understanding of the inner workings of STL containers and supporting structures, such as, how iterators work.
 I also got in contact with allocators for the first time, and understood, that there are more ways to deal with memory, besides my old friends new and delete).
 Finally, I concerned myself with trees as data structures (e.g. binary search tree, red-black tree), while checking out some of the pros and cons of different tree types.

 ## Testing